railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 You can make a comparison with accounting, where you'll easily find an error because you can look for an anomaly in an account or in the counterparts: if there's not enough in a bank account then that's probably because someone's forgotten to enter a customer's invoice payment.
-You always know that the sum of debits must equal the sum of the credits in both accounting and Open ERP's stock management.
+You always know that the sum of debits must equal the sum of the credits in both accounting and OpenERP's stock management.

 In accounting, all documents lead to accounting entries that form the basis of management accounting.
 If you create invoices or code in statements of account, for example, the results of the operations are accounting entries on accounts.
-And it's the same for stock management in Open ERP.
+And it's the same for stock management in OpenERP.
 All stock operations are carried out as simple stock moves.
 Whether you pack items, or manufacture them, or carry out a stock inventory operation, stock moves are carried out every time.